NEWLY2014/AirlineSim-Enhancement-Suite/README.md

 - Marcipanas for the original development
 - racsofp for their update and installation documentation
 - Robert73 for the updated manifest file
-- Zoë Bijl for the continued development
+- Zoë Bijl for the continued development, and Robert Fridolin for the assistance
 - NEWLY2014 for the continued development